Neesquiick/HairyDiscordBot/README.md

-# The official Discord Bot of Ibbelsee.net V2!
+# The official Hairy Discord Bot!

 ## How to contribute
 1. Fork this repository